PokerBox/OSU-RM-tpu/README.md

 # OSU-RM-tpu
 This is an auto detection project running on google coral tpu.
+The goal of this project is to get high performance detection for armor boards in the RoboMaster competition.
+The project is tested on a coral tpu and achieved 40-50 fps.
+The models provided in ```/models``` are not garanteed to run on any camera.
+Should try to create your own dataset using your camera and train a model to achieve higher accuracy.

 ## Getting Started